pswegr/front-end-take-home/design-docs/MessageBar.md

 ### Close icon
-Message bars are available in dismissible and nondismissible options.
-For example, global message bars containing critical information should remain in view, and therefore be nondismissible by the user.
+Message bars are available in dismissible and non-dismissible options.
+For example, global message bars containing critical information should remain in view, and therefore be non-dismissible by the user.

 ![CloseIcon.png](mockups/CloseIcon.png)